Children are a heritage from the Lord, offspring a reward from him

 We hope it’s a great chance for the children to make friends, grow and develop.

-There is a voluntary donation of £2 per family and this goes towards providing the include tea & coffee, cake, snack time for the children and the themed craft.
+There is a voluntary donation of £2 per family and this goes towards providing the tea & coffee, cake, snack time for the children and the themed craft.
 Towards the end, we encourage everyone to stay for singing nursery rhymes and a short story from the Bible – to link into the craft we have done.

 Please note that we will not meet during School Holidays or on Bank Holidays.